kylasweb/ashokachakra/README.md

-What is Qtum?
+What is Ashoka Chakra?
 -------------

-Qtum is a decentralized blockchain project built on Bitcoin's UTXO model, with support for Ethereum Virtual Machine based smart contracts, and secured by a proof of stake consensus model.
+Ashoka Chakra is a decentralized blockchain project built on Bitcoin's UTXO model, with support for Ethereum Virtual Machine based smart contracts, and secured by a proof of stake consensus model.
 It achieves this through the revolutionary Account Abstraction Layer which allows the EVM to communicate with Qtum's Bitcoin-like UTXO blockchain.
 For more general information about Qtum as well as links to join our community, go to https://qtum.org

-Welcome to the Qtum Ignition Main Network.
+Welcome to the Ashoka Chakra Main Network.
 This is the main network where the tokens hold value and should be guarded very carefully.
-If you are testing the network, or developing unstable software on Qtum, we highly recommend using either testnet or regtest mode.
+If you are testing the network, or developing unstable software on Ashoka Chakra, we highly recommend using either testnet or regtest mode.

-The major features of the Qtum network include:
+The major features of the Ashoka Chakra network include:

 1. Compatibility with the Ethereum Virtual Machine, which allows for compatibility with most existing Solidity based smart contracts.
 No special solidity compiler is required to deploy your smart contract to Qtum.
 2. A Proof of Stake consensus system which is optimized for Qtum's contract model.
 Any user can stake and help to secure the network.
 There is no voting, master nodes, or minimum amount required.
 There have been transactions as small as 2 Qtum that have created blocks in the past.
 Staking from smart contracts is under development.
 3. The Decentralized Governance Protocol is completely implemented and functional, which allows certain network parameters to be modified without a fork or other network disruption.
 This currently controls parameters like block size, gas prices, etc.
 4. Uses the UTXO transaction model and is compatible with Bitcoin, allowing for existing tooling and workflows to be used with Qtum.
 This allows for the infamous SPV protocol to be used which is ideal for light wallets on mobile phones and IoT devices.

-Note: Qtum Core is considered beta software.
+Note: Ashoka Chakra Core is considered beta software.
 We make no warranties or guarantees of its security or stability.

 Qtum Documentation and Usage Resources
 ---------------